-District 196 does not discriminate in employment or in any of its programs and activities, including vocational opportunities, on the basis of sex, race, religion, color, creed, national origin, marital status, familial status,* disability, status with regard to public assistance, sexual orientation, membership or activity in a local human rights commission,* age or genetic information.* District 196 provides equal access to designated youth groups.
+As required by Title IX and other state and federal nondiscrimination laws, District 196 does not discriminate in employment or in any of its education programs and activities, including vocational opportunities, on the basis of sex, race, religion, color, creed, national origin, marital status, familial status,* disability, status with regard to public assistance, sexual orientation, membership or activity in a local human rights commission,* age or genetic information.* District 196 provides equal access to designated youth groups.

-The Director of Human Resources, Tom Pederstuen (651-423-7859 – email@example.com) has been designated to respond to employment-related inquiries regarding the non-discrimination policies including Title IX.
-The Director of Elementary Education, Sally Soliday (651-423-7782 – firstname.lastname@example.org) and the Director of Secondary Education, Michael Bolsoni (651-423-7712 – Michael.Bolsoni@district196.org) have been designated to respond to student-related inquiries regarding the non-discrimination policies including Title IX.
-The Director of Special Education, Janet Fimmen (651-423-7629 – email@example.com) has been designated to respond to inquiries concerning the rights of a student with a disability.
+The Director of Human Resources, Tom Pederstuen (651-423-7859 – firstname.lastname@example.org) is the designated Title IX Coordinator and has also been designated to respond to employment-related inquiries regarding the district’s non-discrimination policies.
+The Director of Elementary Education, Sally Soliday (651-423-7782 – email@example.com) and the Director of Secondary Education, Michael Bolsoni (651-423-7712 – Michael.Bolsoni@district196.org) have been designated to respond to student-related inquiries regarding the district’s non-discrimination policies.
+The Director of Special Education, Janet Fimmen (651-423-7629 – firstname.lastname@example.org) has been designated to respond to inquiries concerning the rights of a student with a disability.
 The mailing address for all directors is 3455 153rd Street W, Rosemount, MN 55068.
+Title IX inquiries may also be referred to the Assistant Secretary of the US Office for Civil Rights (OCR).

 *Asterisked categories are limited to employment-related discrimination and harassment.